Counting Crows

 Wet Balancing Act

-Always had this yen to do a hand stand or head stand.
-Hey, I am coordinated and have a really strong upper body.
-Now that I have been seriously trying to accomplish this before my 63rd birthday (so i can enjoy the SUP handstand this summer) I realize there’s something lacking.
-Probably – balance.
+Natarajasana (Dancer Pose or Lord of the Dance Pose) is a deep backbend that requires patience, focus, and persistence.
+I’ve always had this yen to do a “Dancer Pose” on my paddleboard.
+Hey, I am coordinated and have a really strong core.
+Now that I have been seriously trying to accomplish this before my 76th birthday in June, (so I can enjoy the SUP dancer this summer)

 What’s your balancing act as you gain the SUP Perspective?
 Links, blogs, comments and quotes are invited and welcome.